DishaKolapte/Capstone-5310-Pet-grooming-appointment-booking-App/README.md

 - **Role-Based Authorization**: Different access controls for users and admins.
 - **Mobile-Friendly Design**: Responsive design for mobile, tablet, and desktop views.

-## Functional Requirements
-- **Appointment Booking**: Users can select services and book appointments.
-Admins can manage appointment statuses (approve, reschedule, cancel).
-- **User Management**: Admins can manage (add, edit, delete) users.
-Users can update their profiles and pet information.
-- **Service Management**: Admins can add, edit, or delete grooming services with details such as name, price, and duration.
-- **Authorization & Authentication**: Users can register and log in, and admins have role-based access to manage data.

-## Non-Functional Requirements
-- **Scalability**: Supports a large number of users, appointments, and services without performance issues.
-- **Security**: Implements JWT-based authentication and uses HTTPS for secure communication.
-- **Performance**: Booking and service management execute in real-time with minimal latency.
-- **User Experience**: Intuitive interface accessible to both tech-savvy and non-technical users.

-## User Stories

-### Must Have
-1. As a user, I want to book a grooming service for my pet.
-2. As an admin, I want to manage appointments.

-### Should Have
-1. As a user, I want to rate my pet’s grooming service and provide feedback.
-2. As a user, I want to cancel or reschedule my grooming appointment.
-3. As a user, I want to save my favorite grooming services for future bookings.

-### Could Have
-1. As a user, I want to receive notifications for upcoming appointments via email or SMS.

 ## Technology Stack
 - **Backend**: Node.js and Express.js for handling requests and responses.